inspry/checkview/README.txt

 * Added 2 new constants CHECKVIEW_URI & CHECKVIEW_EMAIL.
 * Updated CheckView info email with CHECKVIEW_EMAIL constant.
 * Updated php unit test cases with CHECKVIEW_EMAIL constant.
+* Updated noindex bot check for CheckView default product to work for all SEO plugins.

 = 1.1.14 =
 * Added hCaptcha spam bypass in all forms.